khakhalin/robowh/README.md

 # The idea

-We want to have a simulated robotis warehouse to be able to compare different kinds of pathfinding algorithms for robots working in this warehouse.
-We'll have one type of a robot, occupying one pixel on a square grid.
-These robots will be able to move around, carry things, and also pick them up and store them in both loading/unloading bays and warehouse racks.
+We want to have a simulated robotic warehouse to be able to compare different kinds of pathfinding algorithms for robots working in this warehouse.
+We have one type of a robot, occupying one pixel on a square grid.
+These robots can to move around, carry items, and pick and store in both loading/unloading bays and warehouse racks.

-The trick of this sketch is that we want be half-way between a more-or-less realistic system design (with microservices, independent robots, asynchronous communications via a message queue etc.) and an efficient simulation environment.
-We also want to be able to run different types of tests, and compare different types of pathfinding approaches.
+The trick of this sketch is that we want to be half-way between a more-or-less realistic system design (with microservices, independent robots, asynchronous communications via message queues and stacks etc.) and a (relatively) efficient simulation environment.
+We also want to be able to run tests, and compare different pathfinding approaches.
 So we'll aim for something in-between: some aspects of the system will be radically simplified (like for example, that robots are just pixels on a grid), while others may look slightly overengineered.